 For instance, pallet racking systems are ideal for storing single items and palletised loads because they leverage vertical space.
 However, racks must be placed strategically to ensure the system's efficiency.

-Proper planning can significantly improve space utilisation so you can store more products without expanding the warehouse footprint.
+Proper planning can significantly improve space use to store more products without expanding the warehouse footprint.

 Aisle width and forklift access